albertonat/genConv/README.md

 - [R] **mnist.m**: script to run the MNIST section
 - [R] **traffic_volume.m**: script to run the Traffic Volume section

-- **Analysis.mlx**: live script (notebook) with some clarifying concepts from the theory.

 - **utils**: folder with MATLAB functions needed for the main code execution.
-- **notebooks**: folder with live scripts mainly used at the beginning for debugging puroposes